serverless/blog/posts/2017-10-23-rob-gruhl-serverless-event-sourced-nordstrom-emit-2017.md

 Rob kicked off [Emit Conference](http://www.emitconference.com/) with a peek behind the scenes at Nordstrom's architecture.
 They've got some pretty sophisticated stuff going on with distributed ledgers and streams.

-Watch the video and/or read the transcripts below for a complete run-down.
+Watch the video or read the transcript below for a complete run-down.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WcCErxLKR7g" frameborder="0" allowfullscreen></iframe>